-The Company, through its subsidiaries, acquired certain assets and assumed certain liabilities of Jefferson Refinery, LLC, Port of Beaumont Petroleum Transload Terminal II, LLC (collectively "Jefferson Terminal").
+The Company, through its subsidiaries, acquired certain assets and assumed certain liabilities of Jefferson Refinery, LLC, Port of Beaumont Petroleum Transload Terminal II, LLC, and Port of Beaumont Petroleum Transload Terminal III, LLC (collectively "Jefferson Terminal").
 Jefferson Terminal is comprised of complementary energy logistics assets and is headquartered in The Woodlands, Texas.
 Its principal operations are to engage in the business of terminalling, storage, throughput and transloading of crude oil and petroleum products.
 The acquisition of Jefferson Terminal was consummated on August 27, 2014.

 Jefferson Terminal was purchased for an aggregate purchase price of approximately \$607.8 million, including assumed liabilities of \$522.0 million (of which \$97.6 million relates to pre-existing debt relationships) and equity consideration of \$38.2 million.
-The Company owns a 60% interest in Jefferson Terminal.
-The remaining 40% interest in Jefferson Terminal is owned by a portion of the retaining shareholders and a private equity fund sponsored by Fortress, each holding an interest of 20% and accounted for as non-controlling interests in the accompanying consolidated financial statements.
+The Company owns an approximately 60% interest in Jefferson Terminal.
+The remaining approximately 40% interest in Jefferson Terminal is owned by a portion of the retaining shareholders and a private equity fund sponsored by Fortress, each holding an interest of approximately 20% and accounted for as non-controlling interests in the accompanying consolidated financial statements.
 In connection with the acquisition, a \$100 million loan was also obtained (Note 9).
 The acquisition was accounted for as a business combination under ASC 805 Business Combinations and the results of operations of the acquired business of Jefferson Terminal have been included in the consolidated financial statements since the date of acquisition.
-The Company's acquisition accounting for Jefferson Terminal is still preliminary, pending the final determination of certain estimated amounts for property, plant, and equipment, construction in progress, and accrued liabilities.
-Subsequent to the acquisition, measurement period adjustments as of the acquisition date were made to increase both goodwill and estimated liabilities assumed by \$390.
+Subsequent to the acquisition, measurement period adjustments as of the acquisition date were made to decrease construction in progress within property, plant, and equipment, net by \$947, increase intangible assets, net by \$128, increase goodwill by \$1,358, increase accounts payable and accrued liabilities assumed by \$390 and increase other liabilities assumed by \$149.